Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 		Reset temp_lowest and temp_highest for all sensors

 `temp[1-*]_enable`
-		Enable or disable the sensors.
+		Enable or disable the woke sensors.

 `temp[1-*]_rated_min`
 		Minimum rated temperature.